cvHoughCircles

 name: accumulatorRatio, type: Double, default: 1

-The resolution of the accumulator (0.5 means the accumulator has half the resolution of the image)
+A value of 0.5 means the accumulator has half the resolution of the image.

 Accumulator Threshold